 The topcolour is to be a rich dark brown colour, like plain chocolate.
 The colour of the entire cavy should be of an even shade all over and free from flakiness, shading as well as odd coloured hairs.

-Eyes: Dark ruby
+Eyes: Ears: Pads: Toenails: Dark ruby Chocolate Chocolate Chocolate

-Ears: Chocolate

-Pads: Chocolate

-Toenails: Chocolate